jamesacampbell/causes-and-effects-hugo/content/post/Streaming-Music-From-The-Terminal.md

 	!    change settings
 </pre>

-As a step further, you can create a config file at <pre>~/.config/pianobar/config</pre> that will auto-log you into your Pandora account and even autostream a particular station of interest if you wish.
+As a step further, you can create a config file at `~/.config/pianobar/config` by `mkdir -p ~/.config/pianobar` and `nano ~/.config/pianobar/config` that will auto-log you into your Pandora account and even autostream a particular station of interest if you wish.

 Example config from `man pianobar`: